Updated April 2022

 Seattle: If you believe that your rights have been violated under the Seattle Employment Practices Ordinance, you may file a complaint with the Office of Civil Rights in the Seattle Human Rights Department.
 Your claim must be filed within 6 months of the act of discrimination.
 You may also file a complaint directly with the Superior Court within three years of the act of discrimination.

-King County: Under the King County Ordinance, you may file a complaint with the King County Office of Civil Rights Enforcement within 180 days of the act of discrimination or within 180 days of when you should have been aware of the discrimination.
+King County: Under the King County Ordinance, you may file a complaint with the King County Civil Rights Program within 180 days of the act of discrimination or within 180 days of when you should have been aware of the discrimination.

-Tacoma: Complaints are handled by the Tacoma Human Rights Department and must be filed within 6 months of the act of discrimination.
+Tacoma: Complaints are handled by the Tacoma Human Rights Commission and must be filed within 6 months of the act of discrimination.

 Spokane: Complaints are handled by the Spokane Office of our state’s Human Rights Commission and must be filed within one year of the act of discrimination.